-May I enroll as a BSN student even though I am not an RN?
+May I enroll as an RN to BSN online student even though I am not an RN?

-No. The BSN Completion program is only for Registered Nurses or recent graduates from an associate of science degree or diploma program.
+No. The RN to BSN online program is only for Registered Nurses or recent graduates from an associate/diploma program.

-Why should I choose UALR for my BSN completion program?
+Why should I choose UA Little Rock for my BSN completion program?

-• Courses have been designed with you in mind.
+- Courses are designed with you in mind.
 They are focused on the nurse who is returning to obtain an advanced degree and reflect contemporary issues and trends in health care.

-UALR is located at 2801 South University Avenue.
-The Department of Nursing is located in the Nursing Building on the south end of campus between Stabler Hall and Ross Hall.
-To view a map of campus click here.
+UA Little Rock is located at 2801 South University Avenue in Little Rock, AR.
+The School of Nursing is located in the Nursing Building on the south end of campus between the eStem High School and the Center for Performing Arts building.

-What degrees does the UALR Department of Nursing offer?
+What degrees does the UA Little Rock School of Nursing offer?

-The UALR Department of Nursing offers Bachelor of Science in Nursing completion degree that enables working RNs and recent associate or diploma graduates to continue their nursing education.
-We also have an LPN-RN Transition, and Associate of Applied Science in Nursing for students who do not hold an RN license.
+The UA Little Rock School of Nursing offers a Bachelor of Science in Nursing completion degree that enables working RNs and recent associate or diploma graduates to continue their nursing education.
+We also have an Associate of Applied Science in Nursing for students who do not hold an RN license.

 Do I have to take a test to be admitted to the Nursing program?

-Yes.
-The BSN contains online, upper level nursing courses designed to give you the knowledge and skills to take your next career step.
+The RN-BSN contains online, upper-level nursing courses designed to give you the knowledge and skills to take your next career step.
 However, most students excel in this format despite the higher rigor of the courses.
-The BSN is more like traditional college than your initial licensure program.
-Even though you will have some tests, you are more likely to create presentations, respond to discussion questions, write papers and complete projects.
+The RN-BSN is more like a traditional college than your initial licensure program.
+Even though you will have some quizzes, you are more likely to create presentations, respond to discussion questions, write papers, and complete projects.